 - And more.

-Once you have your list of 1 to 10, you can move to the next phase in the apartment hunting checklist: apartment viewing.
+Once you have your list of 1 to 10, you can move to the next phase in the apartment search checklist: apartment viewing.
+Here’s how to prepare for an apartment tour and have a successful touring experience.

 8. Find Someone to View Apartments with You